CODE OF CONDUCT

 - Detentions can be issued at break, lunchtime or after school.

-- Wales High School will continue to ensure that students are made aware of the consequences of their behaviour and where
+- Wales High School will continue to ensure that students are made aware of the consequences of their behaviour and where appropriate.

 - Sanctions may include restorative work, with opportunities for students to give time back to the community and or to their victims.